CleverTap/clevertap-geofence-android/README.md

        });
 ```

-Structure of JSON Object on Geofence Entered/Exited event :
+Structure of JSON Object on Geocluster Entered/Exited event :

 ```JSON
 {